Leica CL vs Nikon D5

-Both the CL and the D5 are recent models that feature in their makers' current product line-up.
+Both the CL and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the CL does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 Review summary: Leica CL vs Nikon D5

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica CL and the Nikon D5?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.